iyxan23/swrs/README.md

 // Then you'll have to parse it let parsed = ParserSketchwareProject::parse_from(raw).except("Corrupted sketchware project");

-// note: ParserSketchwareProject is [`swrs::parser::SketchwareProject`]
+// !!
+NOTE: ParserSketchwareProject is [`swrs::parser::SketchwareProject`] !!
 // it's type aliased because it has the same name as in `swrs::api::SketchwareProject`

 // And convert it to an API object so that you can modify it easily